dragno99/go-database/README.md

 I have also used mutex in this to solve data inconsistency issues.

-It consits of 5 basics operation :
+It consists of 5 basics operation :

 1 ) - Create a new driver ( similar as mongodb )